TruStem Cell Therapy™ for Parkinson's Disease

 Systemic IV infusion of their stem cells to fully saturate the entire body.

-Localized injections into targeted areas of damage.
+Localized injections into targeted areas of damage such as Intranasal Delivery and intramuscular injections.

 What is unique about receiving stem cell therapy through TruStem Cell Therapy for Parkinson’s ?